 - Be enthusiastic and excited about tooth brushing.
-Make it special and fun! - Provide choices let the child help pick out their toothbrush.
-As an option, let them help select a fun container to store their oral health care materials. - Establish a routine for tooth brushing (after meals-during bedtime routine). - Follow the tooth brushing routine consistently. - Show the child how to brush their teeth.
+Make it special and fun! - Provide choices- let the child help pick out their toothbrush.
+As an option, let them help select a fun container to store their oral health care materials. - Establish a routine for tooth brushing (after meals-during bedtime routine). - Follow the tooth brushing routine consistently. - · Show the child how to brush their teeth.
 It may be helpful to have a sibling or another child demonstrate tooth brushing. - You may have to demonstrate or explain every step for a home oral health care program.
-Below is one example of the steps to consider for teaching (visual supports may be helpful to use until the child can independently complete this process): - Get toothbrush, toothpaste, floss (floss is based on the dentist recommendation) - Floss (only if recommended by the dentist) - Put toothpaste on toothbrush-if needed, start with a small amount and gradually increase to the correct amount - Wet toothpaste on the toothbrush - Open mouth wide and divide the mouth into four parts and brush every tooth on the inside, outside and biting surface five times (Remember to brush the top teeth, bottom teeth, front teeth and back teeth) - Spit toothpaste into the sink - Wipe mouth - Rinse toothpaste off the toothbrush - Rinse spit from sink - Return supplies to their proper location
+Below is one example of the steps to consider for teaching (visual supports may be helpful to use until the child can independently complete this process): - Get toothbrush, toothpaste, floss (floss is based on the dentist recommendation) - Floss (only if recommended by the dentist) - Put toothpaste on toothbrush-if needed, start with a small amount and gradually increase to the correct amount - Wet toothpaste on the toothbrush - Open mouth wide and divide the mouth into four parts and brush every tooth on the inside, outside and biting surface five times (Remember to brush the top teeth, bottom teeth, front teeth and back teeth) - Spit toothpaste into the sink - Wipe mouth - Rinse toothpaste off the toothbrush - Rinse spit from the sink - Return supplies to their proper location - When helping the child brush their teeth, it may be best to stand behind the child - Depending on the child, when teaching tooth brushing, you may need to provide different levels of prompting strategies (most intrusive to least intrusive) until the child can independently care for their teeth.
+It is important to reinforce all successive attempts, and then fade prompts to teach independence. - For some kids, when getting started, it may be better to brush their teeth in a location that is calming to the child, such as the couch, bed, other.

-PROVIDING ORAL HEALTH CARE IN THE HOME

-- When helping the child brush their teeth, it may be best to stand behind the child. - Depending on the child, when teaching tooth brushing, you may need to provide different levels of prompting strategies (most intrusive to least intrusive) until the child can independently care for their teeth.
-It is important to reinforce all their successive attempts, and then fade your prompts to teach independence. - For some kids, when getting started, it may be better to brush their teeth in a location that is calming to the child, such as the couch, bed, other.
 The goal is to work with the child so they do brush their teeth in the bathroom as independently as possible. - It may be helpful to distract the child.
 If the child responds best to music or a video- save their favorites and just use for tooth brushing.
 The reward or distraction can be more powerful when it is not always available. - You may also want to try a First-Then approach.
+Use a visual or verbally tell the child: "First brush teeth, then "(provide an activity that is highly preferred by the child).

+PROVIDING ORAL HEALTH CARE INTHE HOME

-Use a visual or verbally tell the child: "First brush teeth, then "(provide an activity that is highly preferred by the child). - Use reinforcement (token board, toys in a container, praise, hugs, high-five, etc.). - For some children, your starting place may begin with just entering the bathroom or holding the toothbrush, or tolerating putting anything near or in their mouth.
+- Use reinforcement (token board, toys in a container, praise, hugs, high-five, etc.). - For some children, your starting place may begin with just entering the bathroom or holding the toothbrush, or tolerating putting anything near or in their mouth.
 Regardless of what the starting point is, be consistent.
-If needed, seek the support of a professional to develop a tooth brushing program based on Applied Behavior Analysis (ABA) teaching procedures. - Reward yourself for a job well done!
+If needed, seek additional support from a professional to develop a tooth brushing program based on Applied Behavior Analysis (ABA) teaching procedures. - Reward yourself for a job well done!
 Ensuring the child is successful with their oral health care program can take time and lots of patience.